Over-The-Rhine in Cincinnati in Hamilton County, Ohio — The American Midwest (Great Lakes)

 The primary feature of the plans to expand the park from six to eight acres, adding green space to an under served community by extending the park to 14th Street.
 This expansion also allowed for such additional features as a plan to better the park with Music Hal, a civic lawn and performance Mage, 450 space underground parking garage, and extensive landscaping.

-and the space around it transformed with sine payers and a canopy of lights.
-A fecord hoog park” has been created along with a unique playground featuring a boardwalk and stage, a sandbox, a canal boat in a water channel, and climbing walls based on Cincinnati's historic architecture.
+The new park is a balance of old and new Resting trees and the pastoral character of the southern half of the park have been preserved and existing historic columns and was were salvaged and reused.
+New columns match the historic ones and have new Rookwood the insets.
+The iconic bandstand in the heart of the park has been restored and the space around it transformed with sine payers and a canopy of lights.
+A fecord hoog park has been created along with a unique playground featuring a boardwalk and stage, a sandbox, a canal boat in a water channel, and climbing walls based on Cincinnati's historic architecture.
 Other elements include a "fountain zone" with water jets and active fountains, a restroom building, and a concession building.
 The park also includes several sustainably/green design features, including the civic green roof on top of the garage, green roofs on all of the new park buildings, and dry wells that direct storm water away from the combined sewer system and into the nature gravel and sand layers 25'-30' below the surface.
 All of the new amenities are in keeping with the neighborhood's historic character.
 The expansion and renovation of the park was completed in 2012.

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 2007.

 Location.
 39° 6.594′ N, 84° 31.094′ W. Marker is in Cincinnati, Ohio, in Hamilton County.
 It is in Over-The-Rhine.
-Marker is at the intersection of Elm Street and Elm Street, on the right when traveling east on Elm Street.
+It is at the intersection of Elm Street and Elm Street, on the right when traveling east on Elm Street.
 Touch for map.
 Marker is at or near this postal address: 1384 Elm St, Cincinnati OH 45202, United States of America.
 Touch for directions.